github/docs/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If there's an existing issue for your change, please link to it in the brackets above.
 If there's _not_ an existing issue, please open one first to make it more likely that this update will be accepted: https://github.com/github/docs/issues/new/choose. -->

-### What's being changed:
+### What's being changed (if available, include any code snippets, screenshots, or gifs):

 <!-- Let us know what you are changing.
 Share any code snippets, screenshots, gifs, or anything else that could provide the most context.
 If you made changes to the `content` directory, a table will populate in a comment below with links to the preview and current production article links -->

 ### Check off the following: